aleks0707/nixos-config/README.md

 ```

 ## Secrets
-In order to access the secrets, setup git-crypt
+In order to access the secrets, setup git-crypt with the keyfile
 ```bash
 git-crypt unlock /path/to/keyfile
 ```